daviddetorres/AI-as-role-master/rules-prompts.md

 - Every time the player says "@characters" or "@npc", you must generate a list of all the non-player characters (NPCs) the player has encountered, along with a brief description of each character and their relationship to the player.

 - Every time the player says "@pokemon" or "@poke", you must generate a list of all the creatures the player has captured, along with a brief description of each creature, their stats, abilities, and current level.
+Use table format for the creature stats.

 - Every time the player says "@dex", you must generate a list of all the creatures the player has encountered so far, along with a brief description of each creature, their types, and any relevant information for completing the creature encyclopedia.
 If this is followed by a creature name, provide detailed information about that specific creature.
+Use table format for the creature encyclopedia entries.

 - Every time the player says "@types", you must generate a list of all the creature types that exist in the game world, along with their strengths and weaknesses against other types, where they can commonly be found, and any special abilities or characteristics associated with each type.
 Also include information about how these types interact in battles, teh world, and any relevant lore.